rafli-raihan/splash_tool_lavender_violet_linux/README.md

 5. Flash the .zip via recovery!!

 ## Note:
-Image must be in "bmp" format.
+- Image must be in "bmp" format.
+- Resolution must be 1080 x 2340